Small-leaf Spiderwort (Tradescantia fluminensis) Care Indoors; Watering, Soil, Propagation, Problems

 Where to Buy

-How do you care for Small-leaf Spiderwort indoors?
+How to care for Small-leaf Spiderwort indoors

-Tradescantia fluminensis care requires pruning to keep it neat, to reduce pest and disease infestations, to control growth and to rejuvenate growth.
+Tradescantia fluminensis requires pruning to keep it neat, to reduce pest and disease infestations, to control growth and to rejuvenate growth.
 Repotting is necessary when it becomes extremely pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

 Small-leaf Spiderwort, Tradescantia fluminensis